httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The incremental parameter indicates how a client processes response bytes as they arrive.
 It is RECOMMENDED that, when possible, servers respect the incremental parameter ({{incremental}}).
-Non-incremental resources are only used when all of the response payload has been received.
-Therefore, non-incremental responses of the same urgency SHOULD be served in their entirety, one-by-one, based on the Stream ID, which corresponds to the order in which clients make requests.
+Non-incremental resources can only be used when all of the response payload has been received.
+Therefore, non-incremental responses of the same urgency SHOULD be served in their entirety, one-by-one, based on the stream ID, which corresponds to the order in which clients make requests.
 Doing so ensures that clients can use request ordering to influence response order.